Grant Avenue station (IND Fulton Street Line): Station layout

-This station has two tracks and one island platform.
 The column and wall tiles are textured light green, with "GRANT" in dark green letters going down vertically on columns and horizontally along the wall underneath the tile band; the tile band is set in a soldier course of dark green bordered by the same light green as the rest of the wall, albeit minus the textured surface.
 When it opened, the Grant Avenue station featured fluorescent lighting, instead of the incandescent lights that were standard throughout the New York City Subway at the time.

 East of the station (or south, in terms of railroad directions), the line gains a center track from Pitkin Yard, leaves the subway tunnel and ramps up to the elevated tracks along Liberty Avenue.
 Once it exits the tunnel, the line enters Queens.
-At the tunnel portal, another track from Pitkin Yard merges with the southbound local track.
+At the tunnel portal, another track from Pitkin Yard merges with the southbound outer track.
 The line continues as three tracks, towards 80th Street station on Liberty Avenue.
 The two yard tracks are located under the station.

 Exit

-The station's only entrance is a 1950s-style brick station-house at street level, located at the northwest corner of Pitkin and Grant Avenues.
+The station's only entrance is a 1950s-style brick station-house at street level, located on the east side of Grant Avenue north of Pitkin Avenue.
 Inside, there is a token booth, turnstile bank, fluorescent lights, newsstand, and three staircases to the platform.
 The entrance is located next to a NYCDOT park and ride facility, signed as "Municipal Parking: Grant Avenue," that encompasses both sides of Grant Avenue.
 Additional parking was formerly present on then-NYCT property across North Conduit Avenue, which has since been developed.